wp-plugins/nextgen-facebook/readme.txt

 article meta tags have been added.</p>

 <p><a href="http://trtms.com/category/posting-from/basecamp/">A Category
-Webpage</a>: The default image is used, and notice the title contains the parent category name as well.
-The child and it's parents are listed, delimited by pipe "|" characters, in the title meta tag.
+Webpage</a>: The default image is used, and notice the title contains a parent category name as well.
+The child and it's parents (if any) are listed, delimited by pipe "|" characters, in the title meta tag.
 Note that if the parent category name ends with three dots "..." (like this one does), the pipe character will not be added.
 The description meta tag also includes the wordpress category description.</p>